• Skip to primary navigation

 The warmer temps will cause the pectin-eating bacteria to be more active and break down the vegetables into soft and mushy textures.

 Time: Ferment for a shorter period.
 Please don't set it and forget it.
-At the one-week mark, taste it every few days until it is at your preferred texture.
+Taste it every few days at the one-week mark until it is at your preferred texture.
 Then put it in the refrigerator.

 Salt: A higher salinity will slow down fermentation.
 Bump up your salt numbers just a little bit.
 For one quart (liter) batch, add a bit more salt: ½ teaspoon (4 grams).